Corryong: Geography

 Corryong is close to the Burrowa-Pine Mountain National Park and the massive Alpine National Park.
 The Kosciuszko National Park is located nearby across the state border.
 Both of these areas were extensively burnt in the bushfires which raged through the region in January 2003 and in the summer of 2019/20.

+Industry

+Industries in the area involve mainly agriculture and forestry, particularly beef and dairy farming.
+The forestry industries include both the harvesting of native eucalypts and of the extensive pine plantations in the area, which extend along a general high-rainfall zone from Tumbarumba in the north-east to Shelley in the south-west.